Anthony Goodlow: Los Angeles Rams

 After going unselected in the 2024 NFL draft, Goodlow signed with the Los Angeles Rams as an undrafted free agent.
 He was waived/injured on August 27, 2024, then released from injured reserve with a settlement on September 6.

 Arizona Cardinals

 Goodlow signed with the practice squad of the Arizona Cardinals on October 30, 2024.
-After the season, he signed a reserve/future contract on January 7, 2025.
+After the season, he signed a reserve/future contract with the Cardinals on January 7, 2025.

 On August 26, 2025, Goodlow was waived by the Cardinals as part of final roster cuts and then re-signed to the practice squad the next day.
 He was elevated to the active roster for the team's Week 3 game against the San Francisco 49ers and made his NFL debut in the game, posting a tackle.
-On November 18, he was released.
+On November 18, Goodlow was released by the Cardinals.

+Pittsburgh Steelers

+On November 25, 2025, Goodlow was signed to the Pittsburgh Steelers' practice squad.
+On January 14, 2026, he signed a reserve/futures contract with Pittsburgh.
+He was waived on August 30.

+Carolina Panthers

+On September 1, 2026, Goodlow was signed to the Carolina Panthers practice squad.